kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Furthermore, while wondering about this, I opened the vent to see what was going on behind it, to see if there could be an outlet into the next door apartment.
 - I put my phone inside and filmed what was behind the vent.
 - It looked like completely unfinished brickwork.
-- There was no smooth air ventilation system, it was just rough broken and unfinished brickwork.
+- There was no smooth air ventilation system, it was just rough broken and damaged brickwork.
-- Not only that, but the brick tunnel moved towards the outside wall - away from the air-conditioning system which was on the other side of the room in the bathroom and up onto the roof on the opposite side of the building to where this tunnel was heading.
+- Not only that, but the brick tunnel moved towards the outside wall - away from the air-conditioning system which was on the other side of my bedroom in the bathroom and up onto the roof on the opposite side of the building to where this tunnel was heading.
-- And even more concerning, was that, the tunnelling which looked like someone had gone through with a workman's drill and never finished up the job, had an inlet to the right, which was right into the neighboring apartment at number 18.
+- And even more concerning, was that, the tunnelling which looked like someone had gone through with a workman's drill and never finished up the job, had an inlet to the right, which was right into the neighbor's apartment at number 18.
 - At the time I didn't really know what I was looking at.
 - Now, not only do I think the sedation mechanism was probably coming from number 18 through that particular vent which was right beside my bed, I also believe the cigarette smoke at the beginning of my stay was intentional; the way they tell you what they're going to do before they do it (I've demonstrated a lot of that already).
 - Is that their weird way of alleviating personal guilt and divine retribution for their evil - we know how devout the gypsies are?